+The Sidney Stevens Implement com-pany has filed suit against James Morby to recover \$315 alleged to be due on a promissory note dated Dec.
 Morgan, Dec.
 16.-Fire broke out at 7:15 last evening in the millinery store of Mrs. M. A. Eddington, destroying both stock and building.
 It was only by great effort that the adjoining buildings were saved.
 Mr. H. B. Crouch, owner of the burned building, and Mrs. Eddington have their loss practically covered by insurance.
-An agreement has been signed by visitor yesterday on business.
-Mrs. J. M. Greis and daughter have to Dallas, Texas, to spend the The proprietors of the gambling houses who were arrested for violat-ing the city laws were found guilty by a jury and fined \$99 each by Judge Murphy.
+An agreement has been signed by An agreement has been signed by the managers of Cyclone Johnny Thompson of Syracuse, IR., and Maur-ice Thompson of Butte, for a 20-round glove contest to come off at the Grand Opera House New Year's eve.
+Miss Effic Pruit of New York an expert roller and fancy charter has